denistsoi/franklinchen.github.io/content/post/2013-01-14-three-questions-to-ask-yourself-when-you-dont-feel-like-doing-your-scheduled-workout.markdown

 This post is about three questions I ask myself when I am supposed to be doing a workout, but don't feel like it.
 I hope this checklist will be helpful to you as it is to me.

-{% img /images/cathedral-of-learning-two-reps/franklin-after-two-reps.jpg Franklin after two reps up the Cathedral of Learning %}
+{{< figure src="/images/cathedral-of-learning-two-reps/franklin-after-two-reps.jpg" title="Franklin after two reps up the Cathedral of Learning" >}}

 <!--more-->